top of page

 Victoria, British Columbia

-In March 1966, a company called Skydeck approached Victoria's city council with a wild idea.
-Their spokesman, Anthony Bristowe, proposed building the world's first all-aluminum observation tower on Victoria's Inner Harbour.
-It would stand 300 feet high from its proposed location on Belleville Street and soar to twice the height of the city's world-famous parliament buildings.
-A pond featuring seals and other marine life would greet tourists as they entered the tower's base, and at its centre, an enclosed elevator would transport them upward to two circular decks at the top of the structure.
+In early March, a company called Skydeck approached Victoria's city council with a wild idea.
+Their spokesman proposed building the world's first all-aluminum observation tower on Victoria's Inner Harbour.
+It would stand 300 feet high from its proposed location on Belleville Street, soaring to more than twice the height of the city's world-famous parliament buildings.
+A pond featuring seals and other marine life would greet tourists as they entered the tower's base, and at its core, an enclosed elevator would transport them upward to two circular decks at the top of the structure.
 The lower deck would house souvenir shops and a small cafe for sipping hot tea or coffee while enjoying the view.
-The upper deck would be an open-air observation deck offering a 360° view across the city to the surrounding islands, Mount Baker, the Olympic Mountains and the Straits of Juan de Fuca.
-It was a promising, unique attraction that could bring tourists back to the city's doorstep and life back to the Inner Harbour.
+The upper deck would feature an open-air observation deck, offering a 360-degree view of the city and the surrounding islands, across the Strait of Juan de Fuca to the Olympic Mountains with Mount Baker and Mount Rainier beyond.
+It was a promising and unique attraction that could bring tourists back to the city's doorstep and breathe new life into the Inner Harbour.

 1966::A Skydeck Tower On the Grounds of Craigdarroch Castle